 The viewer is given a glimpse into the darker side of neighbourhood watch groups as psychological and physical violence looms large.
 Neighbours reveal how they use technology like Nextdoor, WhatsApp and Ring doorbell cameras to patrol their streets, almost like the police.
 The viewer is confronted with people’s vulnerability and their fear of losing what they have, further exaggerated through their security devices.
 Ultimately the series poses a number of urgent questions: Why are neighbours so eager to join surveillance groups?
 Who is a stranger?
 And what makes them so suspicious?
 Who decides who belongs to a neighbourhood?

-By Natalie Dixon and Klasien van de Zandschulp
+By Natalie Dixon, Klasien van de Zandschulp and Nirit Peled.

 Josephine Baker AR